German stocks - Factors to watch on April 10

 DIARIES

-REUTERS TOP NEWS ($1 = 0.7234 Euros) (Reporting by Maria Sheahan, Harro ten Wolde and Victoria Bryan)
+REUTERS TOP NEWS ($1 = 0.9380 euros) (Reporting by Harro ten Wolde and Christoph Steitz)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)